-Notes to consolidated quarterly information -- Continued June 30, 2010 (In Thousands of reais, except where otherwise stated)
+Notes to consolidated quarterly information -- Continued September 30, 2010 (In thousands of reais, except where otherwise stated)

-- a) Civil Contingencies -- Continued - (iv) Public class action filed by the Rio de Janeiro State Prosecution Service against SESES seeking to declare the entity's standard form contract null and void, and to convict the entity to cease to collect any amounts that include late payment interest above the legal limit one per cent (1%) per month, and fine in excess of two per cent (2%), also when these are supposedly included in discounts for advance payment, and to adopt as compensation for its products and services that amount set for the related advance payment.
+- a) Civil Contingencies --Continued - (iv) Public class action filed by the Rio de Janeiro State Prosecution Service against SESES seeking to declare the entity's standard form contract null and void, and to convict the entity to cease to collect any amounts that include late payment interest above the legal limit one per cent (1%) per month, and fine in excess of two per cent (2%), also when these are supposedly included in discounts for advance payment, and to adopt as compensation for its products and services that amount set for the related advance payment.
 The suit also seeks SESES repayment, in duplicate, of any amount inadequately received from its students.
 On April 9, 2010, the defense was presented.
-The case is in fact-finding stage, awaiting for a first instance decision.
+The case is in fact-finding stage, where after the conclusion by the court, was denied an anticipatory parquet.
+Decision was published on June 11, 2010, determining the suspension of proceedings by the prosecutor, because of possible signing of Terms of Adjustment of Conduct.
+Currently the process remains suspended because of negotiations with the MP.
 The amount assigned to the case is R\$ 20.